-Harold Leonard Memorial Fellowship in Film Study
+Harold Leonard Memorial Fellowship in Film Study (2019-20)

 For doctoral students pursuing well-defined research or study in which film history, criticism, theory, or aesthetics is the major focus of the research.
 Students may propose a program of research, such as that which would lead to a dissertation, or course of study in which the major focus will be film.
 The film study program does not support film production projects. $25,000 for the academic year, plus tuition and subsidized health insurance for the academic year.
 Summer health insurance will be provided if the Fellow remains eligible.
-Up to three awards for 2018-19.
+Up to four awards for 2019-20.

 Students must be registered for credit in a Ph.D. program and must have completed at least one year of graduate studies at the University of Minnesota at the time of application.
 Students are ineligible for a second award.